decidim/decidim/docs/customization/maps.md

   addresses.
 If the first parameter is an address string, the method returns an arrays of coordinate pairs.
 - `coordinates(address, options = {})` - A method that searches the best
   matching coordinates for the given address string.
-Only returns one set of coordinates as an array.
+Only returns one coordinate pair as an array.
 - `address(coordinates, options = {})` - A method that searches the best
   matching address for the given coordinate pair array.
 Only returns one address as a string.